saasmanual/website/src/content/moving-to-aws/index.md

 ### Shared infrastructure

 Everything which I expect to be shared between services lives in a [shared infrastructure repository](https://github.com/saasmanual/shared-infrastructure).
 This includes the Route53 setup for instance.
 Imagine at some point there will be a SaaS Manual API next to the website.
 Both API and website probably will use the same Route53 setup.
 That is why I have a dedicated setup for this.
-Here is how you setup a new hosted zone and a certificate using the CDK, it is basically awesome:
+Here is how you set up a new hosted zone and a certificate using the CDK, it is basically awesome:

 ```
 const zone = new PublicHostedZone(this, 'hosted-zone', {